stanfordnlp/stanza/_pages/index.md

 If you use Stanza in your work, please cite this paper:

-> Peng Qi, Timothy Dozat, Yuhao Zhang and Christopher D. Manning.
-2018.
-[Universal Dependency Parsing from Scratch](https://nlp.stanford.edu/pubs/qi2018universal.pdf) In *Proceedings of the CoNLL 2018 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies*, pp. 160-170. \[[pdf](https://nlp.stanford.edu/pubs/qi2018universal.pdf)\] \[[bib](https://nlp.stanford.edu/pubs/qi2018universal.bib)\]
+Zhang, Yuhao, et al. "Optimizing the Factual Correctness of a Summary: A Study of Summarizing Radiology Reports." arXiv preprint arXiv:1911.02541 (2019).

+> Peng Qi, Yuhao Zhang, Yuhui Zhang, Jason Bolton and Christopher D. Manning.
+2020.
+[Stanza: A Python Natural Language Processing Toolkit for Many Human Languages](https://arxiv.org/abs/2003.07082  arXiv preprint arXiv:2003.07082. \[[pdf](https://arxiv.org/pdf/2003.07082.pdf)\]]

 If you use Stanford CoreNLP through the Stanza python client, please also follow the instructions [here](https://stanfordnlp.github.io/CoreNLP/#citing-stanford-corenlp-in-papers) to cite the proper publications.